 WPCAP ports take new series of climate change actions

+'A force for good, paving the way for building sustainable port operations'.
 Allard Castelein, CEO of the Port of Rotterdam Authority, used a concise description to capture progress made by the World Ports Climate Action Program (WPCAP) at the virtual CEO conference on 2 February.
-Castelein hosted the session in which delegates of five working groups presented deliverables and a series of new actions for 2021, according to Port of Hamburg's release.
+Castelein hosted the session in which delegates of five working groups presented deliverables and a series of new actions for 2021.

 In September 2018, WPCAP was launched at a global climate conference in San Francisco.
 Ports that have joined the action-oriented network form an impressive global spread, namely: Antwerp, Barcelona, Gothenburg, Hamburg, HAROPA port of Le Havre, Long Beach, Los Angeles, New York/New Jersey, Rotterdam, Valencia, Vancouver, and Yokohama.